Boost Curb Appeal with Water Features

 How they work: Like traditional downspouts, rain chains divert rain from your roof.
 Rain chains can be literally just that -- large-link single or double chains -- or they can be a series of metal containers strung together, such as mini-watering cans.
 As the rain falls off your roof, it trickles down open chains or fills each container along the chain until each container empties into the one below it.

-With a little attention detail by landscaping the walkway to the front door of your home or office, you can help draw the eye toward your water feature.
+With a little attention to detail by landscaping the walkway to the front door of your home or office, you can help draw the eye toward your water feature.
 Installing a stepping-stone path or simply edging the flowerbeds along the walkway can help tighten up a loose design and frame your water feature.
-Ask The Grounds Guys any questions you have about artistically using water as part of your comprehensive landscape design.